As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 This section provides some additional link functionality …

-Link Relationship (XFN) – XFN stands for XML Friends Network – is a way to define your relationship with the linked person.
-For example, if you work with Jackson Silva and you link to his blog, you would probably check co-worker or colleague.
+Link Relationship (XFN) – XFN stands for XML Friends Network – lets you define your relationship to the linked person.
+For example, if you have a professional relationship with Krishna Larsson and you link to his blog, you would probably check co-worker or colleague.

 XFN relationships are optional.
-You can leave everything in this section blank and all your links will still work.
-Defining relationships with XFN makes your links more understandable to some sites and search engines that use this information.
+You can leave everything in this section blank and all of your links will still work.
+Defining relationships with XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute defines a relationship between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, index, start, help, etc.
+The rel attribute specifies what relationship exists between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, type nofollow into this field.
+Separate multiple ‘rel’ attributes using spaces.

 Advanced

 The last section allows you to specify Advanced features for your links (some themes will ignore this.
-You can leave these fields blank unless there’s a good reason to use them) …
+You can ignore this section, unless there’s a good reason to use it) …

-- Image Address: Specify an image to be displayed with the link.
-Add an image URL and make sure that your image is small (around 16×16 like a favicon).
+- Image Address: Lets you specify an image to be displayed with the link.
+Add the URL of your image and make sure that your image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the link’s RSS feed can be displayed next to the links.
+- RSS Address: If your theme allows it, the link’s RSS feed can display next to your links.

 - Notes: This section lets you add notes for your own internal reference.